tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器伸缩/操作指南/查看监控_intl_en.md

 ![](https://main.qcloudimg.com/raw/ee27d25d7e8e91e2713b1cd475aa0149.png)
 7. You can click **Chart Name** to rename the chart and click **OK** to create a monitoring chart as needed.
 ![](https://main.qcloudimg.com/raw/d486150aca8a7ae1afb716748628a4ca.png)
-8. You can also copy, edit, export the data of, export the image of, delete, and perform other operations on the chart subsequently.
+8. You can also copy, edit, export and delete the chart later when needed.
 ![](https://main.qcloudimg.com/raw/59b55a60695cd9652db14a9fd016f6f3.png)